 - The Complainant produced a cap rate study of industrial properties "over 100,000 SF- New Construction" and provided a table containing four market sales to support the results.
 She argued that Altus had used actual rents from leases in the four sites at time of sale, and a 4% vacancy (rounded down from average 4.6%) taken from third-party industry publications, to calculate median cap rates of 7.66% (stabilized NOI) and 7.47% (market NOI).
 She clarified that in certain instances where rents were unavailable, rents from other properties such as Calgary International Airport were used.
-She argued that Altus had concluded that 7.5% appeared to be a "reasonable cap rate for new, over 100,000 SF buildinas." - The Respondent argued that the Complainant's methodology is flawed because rents from Calgary International Airport Federal Government properties are significantly different than rents elsewhere in Calgary and should not be intermixed to arrive at valuation conclusions.
+She argued that Altus had concluded that 7.5% appeared to be a "reasonable cap rate for new, over 100,000 SF buildings." - [33] The Respondent argued that the Complainant's methodology is flawed because rents from Calgary International Airport Federal Government properties are significantly different than rents elsewhere in Calgary and should not be intermixed to arrive at valuation conclusions.
 In addition, in the Complainant's cap rate analysis, there is no allowance for expenses to be deducted which skews the results.
-She also argued that it is incorrect to analyze four new buildings of 302,135 SF; 146,135 SF; 178,009 SF; and 118,402 SF and then compare the results to the subject 48,625 SF building.
+She also argued that it is incorrect to analyze four new buildings of 302,135 SF; 146,135 SF; 178,009 SF; and 118,402 SF and then compare the results to the site's three-building total 69,247 SF. - The Respondent provided several market sales of industrial properties as noted heretofore and argued that their individual characteristics of parcel size; assessable area; age; site cover; and timeadjusted sales values very closely matched the subject.
+She also provided nine assessment equity comparables and argued that their individual site characteristics also closely matched the subject and provide a range of values that support the assessment as fair and equitable.
+She argued that this evidence supports the assessment.

-- [25] The Respondent provided four market sales of industrial properties and argued that their individual characteristics of parcel size; assessable area; age; site cover; and time-adjusted sales values very closely matched the subject.
-She also provided seven assessment equity comparables and argued that their individual site characteristics also closely matched the subject and provide a range of values that support the assessment as fair and equitable.
-She argued that this evidence supports the assessment. - [26] In its review of the evidence on this issue, the Board found that it is not appropriate to compare rents from Calgary International Airport leased sites to other "freehold" property leases from off-airport sites.
-More significantly however, the Board found that comparisons of properties of well over 100,000 SF, and indeed in one instance over 300,000 SF, to the subject at 48,625 SF is, in the Board's view, unreliable.
-Therefore the Board placed little weight on the Complainant's evidence and argument in this issue
+In its review of the evidence on this issue, the Board found that it is not appropriate to compare rents from Calgary International Airport leased sites to other "freehold" property leases from off-airport sites.
+More significantly however, the Board found that comparisons of properties of well over 100,000 SF, and indeed in one instance over 300,000 SF, to the site's individual buildings of 16,499 SF; 16,525 SF; and 34,223 SF (three-building total of 69,247 SF) is, in the Board's view, unreliable.
+Therefore the Board placed little weight on the Complainant's evidence and argument in this issue.